 Jane maintains this warped image all the way through the film’s finale in which she drags an emaciated, blanket-wrapped Blanche to the beach in an attempt to evade the police.
 Near death, Blanche attempts to save herself by telling Jane the truth about the accident (she was driving that night, not Jane).
 But after spending so much time in Baby Jane mode, Jane has become her signature character.
 Completely out of touch with reality, Jane reverts back to the more innocent (or is it ignorant?) version of herself, talking about how the two could “have been friends” before skipping off to get ice cream.

-What Ever Happens to Baby Jane? ends with a delusional Baby Jane dancing around the beach in front of a crowd of on-lookers while a dying Blanche lies alone in the sand.
+What Ever Happened to Baby Jane? ends with a delusional Baby Jane dancing around the beach in front of a crowd of on-lookers while a dying Blanche lies alone in the sand.
 In their costumes for the day (selected by Jane), they remain on the opposing ends of the spectrum, representing the two options for aging women in a patriarchal society: be bold and be gawked at, or be quiet and ignored.

 Follow the Fashion Trends of your favourite Final Girls every month with Final Girl Fashion here at Nightmare on Film Street!
 And be sure to let us know your personal favourite Final Girl Fashions on Twitter, Reddit, and in the Horror Movie Fiend Club on Facebook!